nemild/cli_for_full_stack/README.md

 find . -name "hello.txt" # standard usage
 find . -name “abc” 2>/dev/null # output to dev null when doing global search, and don't want to discard errors (e.g., file is not accessible because not a super user)
--iname "abc.txt" OR -iname "*.txt" # search for case insensitive -mtime -7 # modified time is within seven days previous to today -print0 # used with xargs -0 option, can pipe find results to xargs -type l/f/d # search for a type of item, f = file, l = symbolic link, d = directory -not # invert all filtering criteria find abc/ # lists everything recursively in directory find -inum 16187430 # inode number
+-iname "abc.txt" OR -iname "*.txt" # search for case insensitive -mtime -7 # modified time is within seven days previous to today, can also use 7s, 7m, 7h, 7d, 7w to specify seconds/minutes/hours/weeks
+-ctime -7 # created time is within 7 days of today -print0 # used with xargs -0 option, can pipe find results to xargs -type l/f/d # search for a type of item, f = file, l = symbolic link, d = directory -not # invert all filtering criteria find abc/ # lists everything recursively in directory find -inum 16187430 # inode number find -maxdepth 1 # only list in current directory, not subdirectories find -perm 444 # search based on permissions

 # Popular usages
 find . -name "*.foo" -exec tail {} \; # output the last 10 lines in each .foo file in directory and subdirectories